Two free online grammar and punctuation checkers stand out from the crowd

 I have tried and used a lot of online writing correction tools, but two stand out as being far superior to the rest.

-Both tools do all the basic checks extremely well, such as finding grammar errors, spelling mistakes and punctuation errors.
+Both tools do all the basic checks extremely well.
+They help in finding grammar errors, spelling mistakes and punctuation errors.

-Both tools work with Microsoft Word and Google Docs and have extensions to work online in browsers.
+Both work with Microsoft Word and Google Docs and have extensions to work online in browsers.

-If you only want the basics, such as a free punctuation checker, a spell checker and a grammar check tool, the free versions of Grammarly and Prowritingaid will do the job for you.
+If you only want the basics for say an essay checker, both have a free punctuation checker, a spell checker and a grammar check tool.
+The free versions of Grammarly and Prowritingaid will do the job for you.

 Here is a quick look at both tools in action for grammar, spelling and punctuation.